cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-ACRI-ST-ESA-S2 CLOUDS RELIEF SHADES MASK-EN.md

 # Technical characteristics

 The solution key points are as follows:
-* Developments adapted to SNAP
+* Developments adapted to Snap